GraphQL vs REST: When to Use What in Modern API Design

 - Rigid response structures

-These issues become more pronounced in mobile and frontend-heavy architectures.
+These issues become more pronounced in mobile and frontend-heavy architectures, especially when compared to microservices architectures where service boundaries increase network chatter.

 How GraphQL Changes the Model